The Bride Is Much Too Beautiful

 The Bride Is Much Too Beautiful (French: La mariée est trop belle) is a 1956 French comedy film directed by Pierre Gaspard-Huit and starring Brigitte Bardot, Micheline Presle and Louis Jourdan.
 It is also known by the alternative title of Her Bridal Night.

 The film is based on the 1954 novel of the same title by Odette Joyeux.
 It was shot at the Billancourt Studios in Paris and on location in Saint-Émilion in Southern France.
-The sets were designed by art director Jean d'Eaubonne.
+The sets were designed by art director Jean d'Eaubonne, with costumes by Pierre Balmain.

 Plot

 A rural girl discovered by a Paris magazine becomes an urban supermodel.